Regularized autoregressive modeling and its application to audio signal reconstruction: Experiments and results

-\edt{ Regarding the computational demands of the proposed methods, several insights can be reported: \begin{itemize} \item The most demanding is the iterative solution of subproblems \eqref{eq:ACS2:a} (if $\lcoef>0$) and \eqref{eq:ACS2:x} (see also Sec.~\ref{sec:algorithms.for.subproblems}).
+Regarding the computational demands of the proposed methods, several insights can be reported: \begin{itemize} \item The most demanding is the iterative solution of sub-problems \eqref{eq:ACS2:a} (if $\lcoef>0$) and \eqref{eq:ACS2:x} (see also Sec.~\ref{sec:algorithms.for.subproblems}).
 From \eqref{eq:matrices} and \eqref{eq:prox.error}, we observe that the computation is dominated by matrix manipulations, where the dimensions grow with both the signal/window length $N$ and model order $p$.
-More precisely, the complexity of matrix inversion (needed every outer iteration) is O($N^3$) in the signal update \eqref{eq:ACS2:x} and O($p^3$) in the model update \eqref{eq:ACS2:a}. \item In practical cases it holds $p \ll N$, therefore the model-related subproblem \eqref{eq:ACS2:a} is numerically less demanding compared to the signal-related subproblem \eqref{eq:ACS2:x}. \item In the case of inpainting and GLP, the signal estimation is done using matrix inversion, where the matrix size grows with the signal/window length and the number of missing/clipped samples (which is in an inverse relationship with the clipping threshold $\tc$ and with the input SDR). \item On the other hand, the computational load of the signal estimation \eqref{eq:ACS2:x} in the case of declipping with ACS does not depend on the number of degraded samples. \end{itemize} }
+More precisely, the complexity of matrix inversion (needed every outer iteration) is O($N^3$) in the signal update \eqref{eq:ACS2:x} and O($p^3$) in the model update \eqref{eq:ACS2:a}. \item In practical cases it holds $p \ll N$, therefore the model-related sub-problem \eqref{eq:ACS2:a} is numerically less demanding compared to the signal-related sub-problem \eqref{eq:ACS2:x}. \item In the case of inpainting and GLP, the signal estimation is done using matrix inversion, where the matrix size grows with the signal/window length and the number of missing/clipped samples (which is in an inverse relationship with the clipping threshold $\tc$ and with the input SDR). \item On the other hand, the computational load of the signal estimation \eqref{eq:ACS2:x} in the case of declipping with ACS does not depend on the number of degraded samples. \end{itemize}

-\edt{ To evaluate the complexity numerically, Fig.\ \ref{fig:survey.test:time} complements results of Fig.\ \ref{fig:survey.test} in terms of elapsed times.
-While regularized declipping steadily requires above two minutes of computation per a~second of audio, inpainting and GLP become faster with a~decreasing number of degraded audio samples. }
+To evaluate the complexity numerically, Fig.\ \ref{fig:survey.test:time} complements the results of Fig.\ \ref{fig:survey.test} in terms of elapsed times.
+While regularized declipping steadily requires above two minutes of computation per a~second of audio, inpainting and GLP become faster with a~decreasing number of degraded audio samples.

-\edt{ To compare the observations with the reference methods, we provide several comments taken from \cite[Sec.\,V.D]{ZaviskaRajmicOzerovRencker2021:Declipping.Survey}: The NMF method as one of the best performing takes on average 30 minutes (1\,800 s) per second of input audio; on the other hand, SS\,PEW takes only around 120~s while also scoring high values of both SDR and ODG.
-The fastest methods considered in \cite{ZaviskaRajmicOzerovRencker2021:Declipping.Survey} were DR and CP with 20~s of computation per second of input audio. } \edt{ Further comments and analysis are provided in Appendix~\ref{sec:elapsed.times}. }
+To compare the observations with the reference methods, we provide several comments taken from \cite[Sec.\,V.D]{ZaviskaRajmicOzerovRencker2021:Declipping.Survey}: The NMF method, as one of the best performing, takes on average 30 minutes (1\,800 s) per second of input audio; on the other hand, SS\,PEW takes only around 120~s while also scoring high values of both SDR and ODG.
+The fastest methods considered in \cite{ZaviskaRajmicOzerovRencker2021:Declipping.Survey} were DR and CP with 20~seconds of computation per one second of input audio.